redis/redis/README.md

 * The full list of Redis commands. http://redis.io/commands
 * There is much more inside the Redis official documentation. http://redis.io/documentation

+##An Introduction to Redis

+Redis is an acronym for *REmote DIctionary Server*.
+It is often considered to be a data structures server, because it allows one to make use of a number of simple data structures.
+These include strings, hashes, lists, sets, sorted sets, bit arrays and HyperLogLogs.
+These data structures can be accessed using a set of commands via a *server-client* model with TCP sockets and a simple protocol.

+Redis is an in memory database.
+What this means is that data structures are stored in memory.
+One of the benefits of storing data this way is it ensures that response times are fast.
+However, Redis also periodically takes snapshots which are added to a hard disk.
+This means that Redis is non-volatile, or in other words content is not lost when power is lost.

+Redis has been developed and tested mostly on the Linux and OS X operating systems.
+Linux is the recommended operating system for deploying Redis.

+For more detailed documentation on Redis visit [http://redis.io](http://redis.io)

 Building Redis
 --------------